Truck Accident Lawyer in Portland, Oregon

 If you believe you have a claim and have questions or concerns about how to proceed, please get in touch with our Portland personal injury attorneys at the Law Offices of Jon Friedman today by calling 503-242-1440 for a free, confidential assessment of your claim.

 We are a family-run law firm that truly cares about the best interests of our clients.
 Attorneys Jon M. Friedman and Jon D. Friedman are a father and son team who are dedicated to fighting for justice for the people who need support the most—victims and families.
-With a record of client testimonials and results in complex cases, our Portland semi-truck accident attorneys are standing by.
-When you contact us at our Portland law office, you will be able to work with an Oregon semi-truck accident lawyer who can:

 • Listen to what you have to say and answer questions about your case.